Geographic-style maps with a local novelty distance help navigate the materials space: Introduction: how is the materials space defined?

-The full space $\CRIS(\R^3)=\cup_{m=1}^{+\infty} \CRIS(\R^3;m)$ is a union of infinitely many subspaces fr $m=1,2,3,\dots$ such that any periodic set with $m$ points in a cell is infinitesimally close to infinitely many subspaces of sets with $2m,3m,\dots$ points in a primitive cell.
+The full space $\CRIS(\R^3)=\cup_{m=1}^{+\infty} \CRIS(\R^3;m)$ is a union of infinitely many subspaces for $m=1,2,3,\dots$ such that any periodic set with $m$ points in a cell is infinitesimally close to infinitely many subspaces of sets with $2m,3m,\dots$ points in a primitive cell.
 Indeed, perturbations in Fig.~\ref{fig:perturbations} arbitrarily extend any given cell and make the extended cell primitive by a tiny displacement of any atom and all its translational copies.
 Crystals should be continuously compared only across multiple subspaces, not within one subspace $\CRIS(\R^3;m)$ for a fixed number $m$ of atoms.
 Any database of periodic crystals is a finite sample from the continuous space $\CRIS(\R^3)$.

-The first contribution is continuous maps of the world's five largest databases on $\CRIS(\R^3)$ projected to various structural invariants.
-The second contribution is the local novelty distance based on generically complete invariants whose utility is demonstrated by identifying closest neighbors of the 43 A-lab crystals in the Inorganic Crystal Structure Database (ICSD) \cite{zagorac2019recent} and Materials Project (MP) \cite{jain2013commentary}.
+The {first contribution of this work} is the local novelty distance based on generically complete invariants, {which identify} closest neighbors of the 43 A-lab crystals in the Inorganic Crystal Structure Database (ICSD) \cite{zagorac2019recent} and Materials Project (MP) \cite{jain2013commentary} {within seconds on a desktop computer.
+The second contribution is the geographic-style maps showing how the ICSD and MP populate $\CRIS(\R^3)$ in invariant coordinates}.